marmelab/react-admin/docs/Upgrade.md

 ### Input-Level Validation Now Triggers on Submit

-With `react-hook-form`, the default mode for forms validation is 'onSubmit', this means form level validation is used over input level validation.
-So if you want to have input level validation triggered before submission, you can try a different [validation strategy](https://react-hook-form.com/api/useform/) by passing `mode` prop to the form:
+With `react-hook-form`, the default mode for form validation is 'onSubmit'.
+This means the validation errors only appear once the user submits the form.
+If you want to have input level validation triggered before submission (e.g. on blur), you can try a different [validation strategy](https://react-hook-form.com/api/useform/) by passing a `mode` prop to the form:

 ```jsx
 // This will trigger input validation onBlur